What do you do when someone says they love you, but can’t stay? Understanding how to rebuild trust in a marriage can be a crucial step forward.

 He wasn’t confused by her love.

-He was confused by her need for distance.
+He was confused by her need for this level of distance.

-Why couldn’t she just let this feeling go.
+Why couldn’t she just let these feelings go?

 “She won’t trust that you can do what matters to her.